wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 Use the [demo application](https://github.com/wavefrontHQ/demo-app) to send data to Tanzu Observability.
 You can:

 * Deploy with helm or kubectl using the preconfigured containers.
-* Or You can also build, package, and push to your registry and deploy from there.
+* Build, package, push to your registry, and deploy from there.

 Once Tanzu Observability receives the data, you can see the logs on the Logs browser.
 To learn more, see [Log Browser](logging_log_browser.html).